michaelmeuli/immensekansasii/README.md

 # Introduction

-IMMENSE is a nextflow pipeline.
+IMMense is a nextflow pipeline.
 Information about Nextflow can be found under https://www.nextflow.io/ and in the [Nextflow documentation](https://www.nextflow.io/docs/latest/index.html).

 The workflow of the pipeline is defined in the **main.nf** file.
 The underlying processes are defined in the **modules** of each tool.
 The configuration for the usage of the containers (Singularity) and the resource management for the executor (SLURM) are defined in the config files **nextflow.config** (for general settings) and **conf/profiles/*.config** for infrastructure specific settings.
 The infrastructure-specific profiles define where the locations of the required databases are on that system.